 - 1. The Officials' Development Committee shall consist of: - a.
 The Chair or person acting as Chair. - b.
 Three (3) officials if and where possible, from levels one, two and three. - c.
-The Far West SSC Officials' Development Committee member, where possible, will be an exofficio member of the committee in an advisory capacity. - d.
+If a BCSSA member is appointed to Speed Skating Canada's Officials Development Committee then that member, where possible, will be an ex-officio member of the committee in an advisory capacity. - d.
 BCSSA staff may be assigned to the committee in an advisory capacity. - 2.
 The Officials' Development Committee shall be responsible for: - a. providing a Provincial certification program consistent with the SSC Officials' Development Committee certification program; - b. ensuring the availability of qualified officials through education and accreditation; - c. appointing qualified officials to designated provincial competitions; - d. supporting identified and qualified officials to competitions and clinics outside of the province; - e. providing, as required, officials clinics within the province; - f. appointing and supporting qualified course conductors to clinics, as required; - g. identifying the Ritha Johnson Official of the Year award recipient in consultation with the Awards Committee; - h. preparing and publishing an annual Officials' Development Committee bulletin(s)/newsletter; - i. preparing a report for the Annual General Meeting; - j. preparing and submitting the annual Officials' Development Committee budget to the Executive Director when requested;